leibylucw/spot-keys/README.md

 uv run pyinstaller build.spec
 ```

-You should see a resulting executable in `dist/Spot Keys.exe`.
+You should see a resulting executable at `dist/Spot Keys.exe`.